-How do I set up an Android-based phone?
+How do I set up mail on an Android-based phone?

-This page explains how to set up an Android-based phone to send and receive e-mail.
+This page explains how to set up the built-in mail program of an Android-based phone or tablet, including popular Samsung phones, to send and receive email.
 (You must have first created the mailbox on our servers.)

-Please note that the Motorola Droid X phone uses a custom e-mail client that looks different than the pictures below.
+Note that some Android phones use a custom email client that looks different than the pictures below.
 The settings are still the same and we have tried to add special instructions where applicable.
+(By the way, if you’re setting up the Outlook or Gmail apps on your phone instead of the built-in mail app, we have separate instructions for Outlook on Android and Gmail on Android).

 From the applications menu, select Email.